elisehuard/game_of_life/README.md

     g.evolve
     => [[0, 1, 0, 0, 0], [1, 0, 0, 0, 0], [0, 0, 0, 0, 0], [0, 0, 0, 0, 0], [0, 0, 0, 0, 0]]

-* a state=(array) accessor to set the state from outside.
-This is for us to test if your evolve method obeys the rules (and can also be useful for your own tests).
+* state=(array) accessor to set the state from outside.
+This allows us to test if your evolve method obeys the rules (and can also be useful for your own tests).
 Regardless of your internal state representation this method should take the same type of parameter as produced by evolve (an array of rows).

 # To test your implementation #
 Test-driven development is always a good idea.
-I added a Test::Unit class as a simplified example, but really, try to do TDD (http://en.wikipedia.org/wiki/Test-driven_development).
+I added a Test::Unit class as a *simplified* example, but really, try to do TDD (http://en.wikipedia.org/wiki/Test-driven_development).

 # To visualize your implementation #
 * life_ncurses *